How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each enteric-coated, yellow, oval, biconvex tablet, marked "P20" on one side, contains pantoprazole 20 mg (pantoprazole sodium sesquihydrate 22.6 mg).
+Each enteric-coated, yellow, oval, biconvex tablet, marked "P20" on one side, contains 20 mg of pantoprazole (as 22.6 mg pantoprazole sodium sesquihydrate).
 Nonmedicinal ingredients: anhydrous sodium carbonate, calcium stearate, crospovidone, ferric oxide, mannitol, methylhydroxypropyl cellulose, poly (ethylacrylate, methacrylic acid), polysorbate 80, polyvidone, propylene glycol, sodium lauryl sulfate, titanium dioxide, and triethyl citrate.

-Each enteric-coated, yellow, oval, biconvex tablet, marked "P40" on one side, contains pantoprazole 40 mg (pantoprazole sodium sesquihydrate 45.1 mg).
+Each enteric-coated, yellow, oval, biconvex tablet, marked "P40" on one side, contains 40 mg of pantoprazole (as 45.1 mg pantoprazole sodium sesquihydrate).
 Nonmedicinal ingredients: anhydrous sodium carbonate, calcium stearate, crospovidone, ferric oxide, mannitol, methylhydroxypropyl cellulose, poly (ethylacrylate, methacrylic acid), polysorbate 80, polyvidone, propylene glycol, sodium lauryl sulfate, titanium dioxide, and triethyl citrate.

 How should I use this medication?